Pay Rent Through Credit Card

 STEP 1

-Check with your landlord or property management company to verify whether they accept credit card payments and ask for specific instructions they might have.
+Check with your landlord or property management company to check whether they accept credit card payments and ask for specific instructions they might have.

 STEP 2